-Jess was barking hysterically, her ears flat to her head and the whites of her eyes showing, the sound continuous and harsh, and all but lost under the roar of those dreadful, inhuman engines.
-Thunder smashed over the hills, so close that Col let out an involuntary little scream and stumbled backwards, tripping over the dog and sprawling into the mud and sheep dung.
+Jess was barking hysterically, her ears flat to her head and the whites of her eyes showing, the sound continuous and harsh and all but lost under the roar of those dreadful, inhuman engines.
+Thunder smashed over the hills, so close that Col let out an involuntary little scream and stumbled backward, tripping over the dog and sprawling into the mud and sheep dung.

-There was a moment of startling silence, and a woman’s voice said very clearly, “Are we here for him?”
+There was a moment of startling silence, then a woman’s voice said very clearly, “Are we here for him?”

 Col blinked as a woman’s head appeared above him.
-She had bobbed grey hair and was wearing a pearl necklace over her pale blue cardigan.
+She had softly curled white hair and was wearing a pearl necklace over her pale blue cardigan.
 He felt suddenly and inexplicably guilty for leaving it so long since calling his gran.

 “Are you sure?” she said.
 “He doesn’t look well.”

-“Death is always sure,” the deep voice said, and a new face, all high sharp cheekbones and dark eyes looked down at him.
+“Death is always sure,” the deep voice said, and a new face, all shadowed eyes and dark skin pulled tight over high, sharp cheekbones looked down at him.
 It was joined by two others, one round and flushed, the other grinning like a toothpaste model.

 “I thought you were going to give that a rest, D,” the toothpaste model said.